CHEM ENG 4046 - Combustion Processes

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Recognise the ongoing role of combustion, both of fossil and bio-fuels, in providing a more sustainable energy source for society, and the environmental challenges to be met to achieve this; 2 Apply the principles of combustion; 3 Explain the complexities of industrial combustion processes; 4 Summarise the mechanisms of combustion generated air pollution and the techniques that can be used to control them; 5 Summarise the complementary roles of measurements, modelling and scaling in understanding combustion, and in solving industrial problems; 6 Summarise the safety and handling issues associated with combustion; 7 Outline the impact of different fuel properties on industrial combustion systems; 8 Explain the responsibility of engineers to the community in terms of providing a safe healthy environment; and 9 Recognise the need for lifelong learning.
+1 Recognise the ongoing role of combustion, both of fossil and bio-fuels, in providing a more sustainable energy source for society, and the environmental challenges to be met to achieve this; 2 Apply the principles of combustion; 3 Explain the complexities of industrial combustion processes; 4 Summarise the mechanisms of combustion generated air pollution and the techniques that can be used to control them; 5 Summarise the complementary roles of measurements, modelling and scaling in understanding combustion, and in solving industrial problems; 6 Summarise the safety and handling issues associated with combustion; 7 Outline the impact of different fuel properties on industrial combustion systems; 8 Outline the potential of combining combustion and solar thermal technologies as a route towards sustainable energy production

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.